 In digital marketing, our aim is to capture the attention of potential customers (awareness), support their decision-making process (consideration) and get the prospect to a point where they are ready to make a purchase (demand).

-The marketing funnel model allows us to put in place relevant marketing tactics that will nurture prospects through the funnel until they are ready to buy.
+The marketing funnel approach allows us to put in place relevant marketing tactics that will nurture prospects through the funnel until they are ready to buy.
 The funnel model helps us to build consistent and cohesive strategies that nurture prospects.

 Whether or not we put an explicit funnel in place, our prospects will go on a decision making journey.
 Having a funnel means that we’re more likely to be supporting that journey, rather than leaving the prospect to wander away after we’ve done the expensive job of getting their attention.